asg017/oak/README.md

 `oak` is a CLI tool for small, static, data analysis projects.

-`oak` works well with projects that have a chain (or tree) of scripts that process files.
-For example, you may have a series of python/R/shell scripts that take in files as an input, processes them in some way, then outputs new files.
+`oak` works well with projects that have a series of scripts that process files.
+For example, you may have several python/R/shell scripts that individually take in files as an input, processes them in some way, then outputs new files.
 This is an ETL (Extract, Transform, Load) workflow - and `oak` makes it easier to define, develop, and re-use these workflows.

 ## Benefits of `oak`